MathiasMSFT/B2C/Create a tenant/README.md

 ## Select "new azure AD B2C tenant"

 ![image](./images/New-Tenant-3.png)

+## Enter all informations
 * create a resource group that will store your B2C tenant

-## Enter all informations

 ![image](./images/New-Tenant-4.png)

-## If okay, click on Create
+## If validation passed, click on Create

 ![image](./images/New-Tenant-5.png)